LiberatorUSA/GUCEF/dependencies/librdkafka/INTRODUCTION.md

 ### Low latency

-When low latency messaging is required the `queue.buffering.max.ms` should be tuned to the maximum permitted producer-side latency.
+When low latency messaging is required the `linger.ms` should be tuned to the maximum permitted producer-side latency.
-Setting queue.buffering.max.ms to 1 will make sure messages are sent as soon as possible.
-You could check out [How to decrease message latency](https://github.com/edenhill/librdkafka/wiki/How-to-decrease-message-latency) to find more details.
+Setting `linger.ms` to 0 or 0.1 will make sure messages are sent as soon as possible.
 Lower buffering time leads to smaller batches and larger per-message overheads, increasing network, memory and CPU usage for producers, brokers and consumers.

+See [How to decrease message latency](https://github.com/confluentinc/librdkafka/wiki/How-to-decrease-message-latency) for more info.

 #### Latency measurement